webplatform/docs/svg/tutorials/smarter_svg_deploy/index.md

 ---
-title: smarter svg deploy
+title: SVG deployment
+notes:
+  - 'Fix a couple of broken links'
+readiness: 'Almost Ready'
+summary: 'This brief guide shows different ways to deploy SVG, either within HTML or as standalone files, with various options to reference CSS and JavaScript.'
 tags:
   - Tutorials
   - SVG
-readiness: 'Almost Ready'
-notes:
-  - 'Fix a couple of broken links'
-summary: 'This brief guide shows different ways to deploy SVG, either within HTML or as standalone files, with various options to reference CSS and JavaScript.'
-uri: 'svg/tutorials/smarter svg deploy'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links:
     - svg/elements/foreignObject
     - svg/attributes/requiredExtensions
+uri: 'svg/tutorials/smarter svg deploy'

 ---
-# SVG deployment

 **By Mike Sierra**

-## Summary
+## <span>Summary</span>

 This brief guide shows different ways to deploy SVG, either within HTML or as standalone files, with various options to reference CSS and JavaScript.